-- Within this restored 1847 farmhouse the rooms range from smaller rooms to Barn Suites with more amenities than you would imagine for a B&B. All have private bathrooms suite, and all are beautifully decorated.
+- Within this restored 1847 farmhouse the rooms range from smaller rooms to Barn Suites with more amenities than you would imagine for a B&B. All have private bathrooms en suite, and all are beautifully decorated.

-- For breakfast instead of sitting at a communal table that deters people away from B&B’s you can sit anywhere you want!
-The breakfast, oh my, a buffet pretty much made every few guests.
+- For breakfast instead of sitting at a communal table that normally deters people away from B&B’s you can sit anywhere you want!
+The breakfast, oh my, a buffet pretty much made fresh for every few guests.
 And let me tell you, their scones, and the spinach and eggs breakfast are to die for.

 - They have a beautiful pool, a hot tub, and spa services can arranged and serviced in their on property spa treatment room.

 - There is a great room that you can hang out in, and they offer beer, wine, etc., available for purchase on the honesty system.
 There’s also a selection of DVD’s that you can bring to watch in your room.

 - They also offer dinner/car service packages if you desire a special night out to celebrate an occasion, or you just don’t want to drive.

 - The have 3 additional properties, one being pet friendly a just a few doors down from the Gazebo Inn so you do have options if they are booked up.